I’m originally from Little Rock, Arkansas but I currently live in Eastern Europe.

 - bribing a Kenyan border guard $65 to let me leave the country

-- hiking to the top of a glacier in New Zealand
+- hiking on a glacier in New Zealand

 - scuba diving in Bali